lolcommits/lolcommits-sample_plugin/README.md

 ## History

-Until recently, our plugins lived inside the main lolcommits gem.
-We are currently in the process of upgrading them all to use the newer gem based plugin manager.
-This means each plugin can live in its own gem.
-Rubygem versioning can then take care of managing compatibility with main gem.
+Until recently, all plugins lived inside the main lolcommits gem.
+We are in the process of updating them to exist as inidividual gems, loaded with the new gem plugin manager.
+Rubygems versioning can then take care of managing compatibility with main gem.

 ## Contributing